Watford and Rickmansworth Railway

 The Watford and Rickmansworth Railway (W&RR) ran services between Watford and Rickmansworth in Hertfordshire, England.
 The company was incorporated in 1860; the line opened in 1862.
-The Rickmansworth branch was closed in 1952, and the remaining line was gradually run down and eventually closed in 1996.
+The Rickmansworth branch was closed to passengers in 1952 and to freight in 1983.
+The Croxley Green branch closed in its entirety in 1996.
+The section between Watford Junction and Colne Junction remains in use as part of the London Overground.

 Lord Ebury's railway

 The Watford and Rickmansworth Railway was a business venture of the Whig politician, Robert Grosvenor, 1st Baron Ebury (1801–1893), at a time of great competition among railway companies vying to construct new, lucrative passenger routes.
-In July 1860, Lord Ebury obtained powers to construct a 4.5 mile single track line between Watford and Rickmansworth which opened in October 1862.
+In July 1860, Lord Ebury obtained powers in the Watford and Rickmansworth Railway Act 1860 (23 & 24 Vict. c. cxi) to construct a 4.5 mile single track line between Watford and Rickmansworth which opened in October 1862.
 It was nicknamed the "Ebury Line" after the railway company's founder and first chairman.
 The Rickmansworth terminus was located opposite the church to the south of the town where interchange sidings were provided with the nearby Grand Union Canal.
 The line had two other stations, Watford Junction and Watford High Street.
 The depot was situated on Wiggenhall Road in Watford.

 Lord Ebury's vision was to construct a railway running 8 mi southbound from Watford to Uxbridge Vine Street on the Great Western Railway's Uxbridge branch, eventually providing a new route from Watford to London Paddington via Uxbridge and West Drayton.
-The GWR offered to put up £20,000 towards the project and in 1863, Parliamentary authorisation was obtained to construct an extension from Rickmansworth to Uxbridge.
+The GWR offered to put up £20,000 towards the project and the Uxbridge and Rickmansworth Railway Act 1861 (24 & 25 Vict. c. lxxiii) was obtained to give authorisation to construct an extension from Rickmansworth to Uxbridge.
 The GWR later withdrew its offer of funding and the scheme foundered.
 Lord Ebury's ambition to link Watford and Uxbridge was never realised, and the W&RR was to remain a short branch line for its entire operation.